 A further 20 minutes along the coastline and the ferry docked into Amalfi.
 Whilst the approach isn’t quite as spectacular as Positano, the port of Amalfi feels like something out of a glamorous 1920’s film set.
 This is La Dolce Vita at its finest.

 Our final night in Italy was spent at what I promised Naomi would be the ‘showstopper’ of the whole trip, and it didn’t disappoint.
 Monastero Santa Rosa is a spectacular boutique hotel on the cliffside of the Amalfi coast, just 10 minutes’ drive from the town.
 As a converted monastery, it has a fascinating history and the guest rooms and suites have been converted from what were the old monk rooms.
 This is one of the most breath-taking hotels I have ever stayed in in my life.
-A full review of Monastero Santa Rosa will be live on the blog soon.
+Be sure to read my full review of review of Monastero Santa Rosa

 On our final night we were treated to a 4-course feast at the fine dining restaurant at Monastero Santa Rosa.
 Overlooking the sparkling Mediterranean sea, it was the perfect place to reflect on our 5-day adventure and laugh about all of the funny things that had happened to us.